 Projects

-There are eight key ACT Now projects, 4 construction and 4 non-construction, that will play a key role in realizing a new Appalachian economy.
+There are eight key ACT Now projects, 4 construction and 4 non-construction, that will play a key role in strengthening the region.

 NON-CONSTRUCTION